Chair of Global Business

 Dr. Asmae Mesbahi El Aouame holds a PhD. in Computer science and Software Engineering from Auburn University.
 In addition to her experience in academia as a professor and a researcher in developing mechanisms of improving software quality and software processes, she is a professional practitioner of Orthomolecular Medicine and Personalized Neuro Emotional Support.
 She is also a Fulbright scholarship recipient and a founding member of the Association of Alternative and Preventive Medical Sciences in Morocco.
 Dr. Mesbahi is the chair of the Global Information Technology program and an assistant professor at the college.

 Dr. Connell R. Monette holds a Ph.D. in Medieval Studies from the University of Toronto, and has 19 years in teaching, research, and administration at universities in Canada and Morocco.
 Dr Monette is the Vice President of the American Academy Universal Education Council.
-He also serves as Vice-Chancellor of the College, and Chair of the Board of Governors.
+He also serves as President of the Board of Governors.
 Dr. Monette is an adjunct faculty member teaching in the humanities.

 Mr. Folu Ojutalayo earned his B.Sc.
 (Hons) in Information and Communications and Cultural Studies at Metropolitan University, and his Post Graduate Diploma at the City University, London, UK.
 He is currently working towards his PhD in Supply Chain Management at the University of West Scotland.
 With almost 30 years of professional experience in Library and Information Science in universities in Europe, North America, and North Africa, he is the College Digital Librarian.